Who am I & How my DEI path started

 I also felt like I should not tell anyone about my indigenous family background.
 I was often bullied called as "india" - yes the tone was pejorative, seeking to offend me and it worked because since I born I was told that I had Italian roots therefore I should consider myself a white person therefore more prestigious.

-This is how race superiority theories implanted and imposed in our society during colonisation times by eugenic scientists in particular during the 19th century impacted my life and still continue to impact due to "normalisation" of behaviours and attitudes.
+This is how race superiority theories implanted and imposed in our society during colonisation times by eugenic scientists in particular during the 19th century impacted and still continue to impact our lives due to "normalisation" of behaviours and attitudes.
 In Brazil, the first convention related to strategies to start whitening the country was on 1878 - exactly 10 years before abolishing slavery...
+It is crucial to learn what is conditioned conscious and unconscious from the past if we want to eradicate prejudices from our lives.

 Woman & Behavioural Science